Channeling the potential of integrin regulators

 Clinically significant dry eye disease (DED) affects an estimated 5 million Americans over the age of 50, and the results of a recent Gallup poll showed that more than 26 million Americans suffer from dry eyes, with that number expected to increase to more than 29 million in the next ten years.
 The symptoms include scratchy, stinging or burning sensations, and pain or redness in the eye.
 This frequently blurs vision, reduces reading ability, and produces light sensitivity in many patients.2 Currently available treatments simply don’t adequately meet the needs of patients.

-We believe that integration of an upstream, broad-spectrum approach such as integrin inhibition therapy has the potential to revolutionize the treatment paradigm for intermediate dry AMD, DME and DED, thereby improving quality of life for patients around the world.
+We believe that integration of an upstream, broad-spectrum approach such as integrin-regulating therapy has the potential to revolutionize the treatment paradigm for intermediate dry AMD and DED, thereby improving vision and quality of life for patients around the world.

 - American Macular Degeneration Foundation.
 What is Macular Degeneration? https://www.macular.org/what-macular-degeneration.
 Accessed May 21, 2019.